Are Divorce Filings Public in Connecticut?

 On your motion, your spouse’s motion, or the judge’s motion, the court can exclude the public from all or part of your divorce proceedings.
 Orders to exclude the public are normally based on many of the same reasons used to seal divorce records.
 Once again, members of the public have the right to object to an exclusion order.
 The judge must then narrowly tailor an exclusion order.
 Again, the order must balance protecting your overriding interests while preserving the public’s right to observe the proceedings.

 Protecting Your Privacy

-Though this is important, not all information should be available for everybody to see.
-In order to ensure your privacy is maintained, it’s important to work closely with your attorney during divorce cases.
-They will help you understand which information can be filed under seal, and how to go about the process.
+Although transparency and trust in the system are important, not all information should be available for the public eye.
+In order to ensure your privacy is maintained, your attorney will help you understand which information can be filed under seal, and how to go about the process.

 Another option is ADR, Alternative Dispute Resolution.
 There are alternatives to going to court for coming to an agreement.
 Although the agreement may be public, all the tensions, disputes, and challenges can be kept private.

 Contact a Connecticut Divorce Attorney Today For Help

 Our attorneys at StangerLaw, LLC, have been fighting for clients for over 40 years.
 We understand that as change comes, your priority is the health and safety of your family.
 Our experienced family law attorneys are tireless advocates for your rights.
 We tailor our representation to your personal needs, and we use our legal expertise to amplify your voice in trying times.

 To speak with someone about your case, call (860) 561-0651 or reach out to Bruce Stanger at StangerLaw LLC today.
 We can provide the compassion and legal prowess you need.

 We can answer any questions you may have about your Connecticut divorce record and available legal options.